ADMINISTRATION:

 Poverty and depression continued and Laycock was forced to seek

-employment outside the area and moved to Fleetwood where he
+employment outside the area and moved to Fleetwood where he worked

-poems, including "Lancashire Poems, Tales and Recitations"
+"Lancashire Poems, Tales and Recitations" in

-in 1875 and "Warblin's From' An Owd Songster"
+1875 and "Warblin's From' An Owd Songster" in

-in Blackpool cemetery.
+cemetery.

 (1817-1890)

-Born the son of a shoemaker in Rochdale in 1817, Edwin Waugh
+Born the son of a shoemaker in Rochdale in 1817, Edwin Waugh was

-English, including "Sketches of Lancashire Life and
+"Sketches of Lancashire Life and Localities",

-Localities", his first book.
+his first book.

 It was in 1856 that his first dialect poetry appeared, including